OmAn94/Markdown/README.md

     participant Browser
     participant Server

-    User-->Browser: Write the content of the Note User->>Browser: Click the save button
+    User-->>Browser: Write the content of the Note
+    : Click the save button
     Browser->>Server: POST to new_note_spa
     Server-->>Browser: 201 Created